Defence of democracy and neutrality

 |

-- technical progress (computers, commercialized internet, automation in industry and finance) without proper education and digital literacy (Edward Snowdon).
+- technical progress (computers, commercialized internet, automation in industry and finance) without proper education, digital illiteracy (Edward Snowdon).

 - demographics and irregular migration, including weaponized immigration.